 Here are a few tips on how to travel safely with your pet, whether it be a four-legged friend, a bird (whether in a cage or free) or a fish in an aquarium.

-Under section 442 of the Highway Safety Code, driving a road vehicle in which an animal obstructs your view or interferes with the proper handling of the vehicle is prohibited.
+Under section 442 of the Highway Safety Code, driving a road vehicle in circumstances where an animal obstructs your view or interferes with the proper handling of the vehicle is prohibited.

-If you do so anyway, you are committing an offence and, in addition to risking an accident, you face a fine of $30 to $60.
+If you do so anyway, you are committing an offence and, in addition to risking an accident, you face a fine of $100.

 In the event of an accident or sudden braking, the weight of your pet—and of its carrier (if there is one)—is multiplied by 20.
 That's quite the projectile!

 Depending on the size of your pet, we recommend that you: